 (b) Offices; Multibranch Parties.
 The provisions of Section 10(a) will be applicable.
 For the purpose of Section 10(c): Party A is not a Multibranch Party and Party B is a Multibranch Party and may act through the preceding Offices.

 (c) Calculation Agent.
-The Calculation Agent is Party A.
+The Calculation Agent is Party B.

 (d) Credit Support Documents.
 Details of any Credit Support Document, each of which is incorporated by reference in, and made part of, this Agreement and each Confirmation (unless provided otherwise in a Confirmation) as if set forth in full in this Agreement or such Confirmation: (i) Guaranty dated as of the date hereof by Enron Corp. in favor of Party B as beneficiary thereof in the form attached hereto as Exhibit A, and (ii) ISDA Credit Support Annex attached hereto as Annex A.